trox115/Portfolio/README.md

 Give a star ⭐️ if you like this project!

-## Barber App Features
+## Portfolio App Features

-To view the live demo click the [link](https://antoniobarberapi.com) and you will be taken to the portfolio page.
+To view the live demo click the [link](https://antoniofernandes.netlify.app/) and you will be taken to the portfolio page.

 ![Screenshot](documentation/portfolio.png)